CORNERSTONE INSPIRATION FOR PROFESSIONAL FREEDOM LIFESTYLE RESOURCES TIPS, TRICKS AND LEARNINGS ANNOUNCEMENTS

 Jumping on Facebook groups can expand your network in way that I truly never imagined.
 It has led me to guest posts, new ideas, shortcuts on my learning curve of tech and everything blog related, including social media and connecting with Blogging Well With Pinterest host, Lisa Mitchell, who I mentioned at the top of the post!

-I’ve taken this further and created my own Facebook group, Ditching the 9-5: Resources and Inspiration to Make it Happen after purchasing an amazing course from the Digital Acceleration Academy (DAA).
+I’ve taken this further and created my own Facebook group: Ditching the 9-5: Resources and Inspiration to Make it Happen after purchasing an amazing course from the Digital Acceleration Academy (DAA).

 There was so much value in the DAA course to help me structure my group, learn tips on organizing my thoughts, and to create valuable content, that I am now a member of their community and am an affiliate for it.